simatic-ax/template-app/README.md

     ![newrepo3](docs/newrepo3.png)

+    > As "Description" please use the following scheme: `Template "ae-<your-app-name>" / dummy-repo`.
-    > If public or private depends on internal decisions
+    > If "public" or "private" depends on internal decisions.

 4. Initiate your local repository